brgillis/Test_Reporting/README.md

 * `pytest`
 * `build`
 * `pages` (only run on master branch) / `pages-test` (run on all other branches)
+* `PEP8` (run in parallel with `pages`/`pages-test` job)

 If any of these jobs fail, the pipeline will fail and no further jobs will be executed.
-This project is configured so that the `master` branch can only be modified via Merge Request, and the pipeline must succeed for an MR to be merged.
+This project is configured so that the `master` branch can only be modified via Merge Request, and the pipeline must succeed on the candidate branch for an MR to be merged.

 ### `pytest` Job

 This job uses `pytest` to run all unit tests contained in the `tests/` directory of this project.
 If any of these tests fail, the job fails.
 If the tests all succeed, this job then tests that the project can be successfully installed via setuptools.

 ### `build` Job